e271828e/Flight.jl/docs/notes/design/framework_spec.md

 user functions with real values (no reliance on compiler inference), compares observed against declared, and the same comparison runs on every subsequent evaluation for free (a `NamedTuple`-type check that constant-folds away when conformant).
-The rejected alternative — inference-by-evaluation as schema authority — fails on three counts, established by walkthrough ([§11.4][s11-4]): error *locality* inverts (failures surface inside correct code, pointed away from the wrong line); observed schemas are sample- and branch-dependent (the probe sees only the initial state's branch — the [§5.6][s5-6] hazard corrupting the schema instead of a diagnostic); and annotations have nowhere to live.
+Inference-by-evaluation as schema authority is rejected on three counts, established by walkthrough ([§11.4][s11-4]) and litigated in row 32.
 Types by declaration, values by execution, conformance by comparison.

 **[Contracts](#g-contract) are functions of the type, not of the instance.** A leaf's contract declarations — `input_types`, `output_types`, `events`, and the